awpala/my-omscs-notes/cs-6290/06-ilp.md

 <img src="./assets/06-024.png" width="650">
 </center>

 We have seen that when determining the ILP for a program, false dependencies among data dependencies can be effectively ignored, and instead only considering true dependencies (also called flow dependencies, or read-after-write [RAW] data dependencies).
-Therefore, instruction-level parallelism (ILP) on considers these types of data dependencies; however, note that there are additionally two other types of data dependencies of concern: **Structural dependencies** and **control dependencies**.
+Therefore, instruction-level parallelism (ILP) only considers these types of data dependencies; however, note that there are additionally two other types of data dependencies of concern: **Structural dependencies** and **control dependencies**.
 How, then, do these latter dependencies affect ILP?

 Firstly, when performing ILP analysis, there are *no* **structural dependencies** to consider.
 Structural dependencies occur when there is insufficient hardware available to perform all necessary tasks in the *same* cycle.
 However, when determining the ILP, *ideal* hardware is assumed, therefore, such an "implementation detail" is not a relevant consideration.
 Therefore, ignoring structural dependencies effectively implies that any instruction that *could* possibly execute in the cycle *will* execute accordingly (and not otherwise wait on another resource, e.g., being rate-limited by a single adder, etc.).